 - Choose an Energy Star rated washing machine.
 Only use it when you have a full load.

-- Call a plumber to come fix any pipe, faucet or toilet as soon as you notice leaks or drips.
+- Call a plumber to come to fix any pipe, faucet or toilet as soon as you notice leaks or drips.

-- Choose showers over baths, cut down on the time you spend there, and install a low-flow shower head.
+- Choose showers over baths, cut down on the time you spend there, and install a low-flow showerhead.

 - Install low-flow faucet aerators in your bathroom sinks.
 Turn off the water while you brush your teeth or shave.

 Howell Services is proud to be a green plumber, providing reliable, quality services to residences and small businesses throughout the Fort Bend area.
-Call us today to find out more about our environmentally friendly, cost-effective plumbing options that results in savings on water and energy.
+Call us today to find out more about our environmentally friendly, cost-effective plumbing options that result in savings on water and energy.